The Gangster, the Cop, the Devil: Plot

 Dong-soo gets him buried and clears the scene.
-Tae-suk is now assigned to investigate a kidnapping case, and, while solving it, he spots the killer.
-A chase ensues, but the killer flees.
-Through the forensic test, Tae-suk discovers the killer to be a missing person.
-He informs Dong-soo about this and lets him hear a voice clip to confirm the missing person to be the killer.
-Later, Dong-soo helps a high school girl by giving her his umbrella and soon learns that the girl has been murdered and his umbrella was found at the crime scene.
-They start looking for the killer and eventually find him in a car.
-In an ensuing chase, the killer manages to kill Oh-sung but is finally captured and incapacitated by Dong-soo.
-Dong-soo takes the killer away to torture and kill him, but Tae-suk tracks them and crashes his car into the hideout, knocking Dong-soo unconscious and arresting the killer.
+Tae-suk gets assigned to investigate a kidnapping case and, while solving it, spots the killer.
+A chase ensues, but the killer is able to escape.
+Through forensic test, Tae-suk discovers the killer to be a missing person.
+He informs Dong-soo about this and lets him hear a voice clip to confirm the missing person is the killer.
+Later, Dong-soo helps a high school girl by giving her his umbrella but soon learns that the girl has been murdered and his umbrella was found at the crime scene.
+Dong-soo and Tae-suk and their men start looking for the killer in the area where the girl was murdered and eventually find him in a car.
+In the ensuing chase, the killer manages to kill Oh-sung but is finally captured and incapacitated by Dong-soo.
+Dong-soo takes the killer away to torture and kill him, but Tae-suk tracks them down and crashes his car into the hideout just as Dong-soo is about to kill the killer.
+Tae-suk hits Dong-soo with his car and arrests the killer.

 The police have no conclusive evidence against the killer, Kang Kyung-ho.
 As a last resort, Tae-suk asks Dong-soo, the sole survivor of the attacks, to testify.
 Simultaneously, Tae-suk threatens to release a tape of Dong-soo's confession of having Sang-do killed.
 During Kyung-ho's trial, Dong-soo arrives to testify and provides decisive testimony.
 Dong-soo successfully predicts the existence of a stab wound on Kyung-ho's body, previously inflicted by Dong-soo during their first encounter.
 Dong-soo also provides misleading evidence framing Kyung-ho for Sang-do's murder.
 The court sentences Kyung-ho to death; however, Dong-soo is also arrested due to his illegal activities.

-Tae-suk is finally promoted while Dong-soo is sent to the prison where Kyung-ho is kept: The condition which Dong-soo had requested Tae-suk to fulfill in exchange for the testimony followed by his arrest.
+Tae-suk is finally promoted while Dong-soo is sent to the prison where Kyung-ho is kept: the condition which Dong-soo had requested Tae-suk to fulfill in exchange for the testimony followed by his arrest.
 Spotting Kyung-ho, Dong-soo gleefully enters prison.
-While Kyung-ho is showering, he is confronted by Dong-soo.
-With a rope in his hand and a smile on his face, Dong-soo tells Kyung-ho that the game ends.
+While Kyung-ho is showering, he is confronted by Dong-soo with a rope in his hand and a smile on his face.